Delonix regia: Southeast Asia

-In Myanmar, where it is called Sein-pann-ni, the time of flowering is March in the south and early to late April in the north.
+In Myanmar, where it is called sein pan (စိန်ပန်း), the time of flowering is March in the south and early to late April in the north.
 It is planted in gardens and as a roadside tree.
-In Myanmar, this tree is a sign of Thingyan Festival (13–16/17 April).
+In Myanmar, this tree is a sign of the Thingyan Festival (13–16/17 April).
 In the Philippines, its flowering signals the imminent arrival of the monsoon rains.
 It also grows in Thailand and Indonesia.
 In Vietnam it is called "phoenix flower" and mostly grows in Haiphong.
-In Malaysia, it is called "Semarak", used to be the name of a street in the country's capital city, Kuala Lumpur, now renamed as Jalan Sultan Yahya Petra where one of the oldest and highest rank Malaysian university, University of Technology Malaysia's Kuala Lumpur campus is located.
+In Malaysia, it is called "Semarak", which used to be the name of a street in the country's capital city, Kuala Lumpur, now renamed as Jalan Sultan Yahya Petra where one of the oldest and highest ranked Malaysian universities, the University of Technology Malaysia's Kuala Lumpur campus is located.
 "Semarak Api" is also the official flower of the Sepang district.

 East Asia

 It grows in Southern China such as in Hong Kong.
 It is the official tree in Tainan, Taiwan; Xiamen, Fujian Province, and Shantou, Guangdong Province, People's Republic of China.
-National Cheng Kung University, a university located in Tainan, put royal poinciana on its emblem.
+National Cheng Kung University, a university located in Tainan, included royal poinciana on its emblem.

 Australia

-It is very widely grown in the Northern Australia, the southern extremes previously limited to South East Queensland where it is a popular street tree in the suburbs of Brisbane.
-It now grows and blooms successfully in Sydney and other parts of New South Wales.
+It is very widely grown in Northern Australia, in the southern extremes previously limited to South East Queensland where it is a popular street tree in the suburbs of Brisbane.
+It blooms successfully in Sydney and other parts of New South Wales.